Deduktiva/magnolia-python/Python/Doc/library/shelve.rst

    to load a shelf from an untrusted source.
 Like with pickle, loading a shelf can execute arbitrary code.

-Shelf objects support most of the methods supported by dictionaries.
+Shelf objects support most of methods and operations supported by dictionaries (except copying, constructors and operators ``|`` and ``|=``).
 This eases the transition from dictionary based scripts to those requiring persistent storage.

-Note, the Python 3 transition methods (:meth:`~dict.viewkeys`, :meth:`~dict.viewvalues`, and :meth:`~dict.viewitems`) are not supported.

 Two additional methods are supported: